pattylo/pattylo.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: My Learning
-description: Materials for courses you taught.
-Replace this text with your description.
+description: This repo serves as my learning journal throughout the years.
+Usually, I update it once per semester.
+I don't think people are particularly interested, but below is the table of content to guide you (mostly me lah) through the jungle; they are mostly related to robotics and autonomous systems.
 nav: true
 nav_order: 0
 ---

-# My Study Notes
-This repo serves as my learning journal throughout the years.
-Usually, I update it once per semester.
-I don't think people are particularly interested, but below is the table of content to guide you (mostly me lah) through the jungle; they are mostly related to robotics and autonomous systems.

 ## A. Control
 ### Advance Topics